dyu14/ERADAT/README.md

 ERADAT is the interface between HPSS and other applications such as the DataCarousel, our home developed production system and dCache.
 Scalla/Xrootd MSS can also be interfaced with HPSS via DataCarousel.
 ERADAT has demonstrated great performance in BNL.

+More details about ERADAT, please see: Journal of Physics: Conference Series 331 (2011) 042045